*Please note, the Required Education, Knowledge, Skills and Abilites for this position have been revised*

 Demonstrated experience in working autonomously with initiative and creative thinking.

-Water Safety Instructor (WSI) certification must be obtained within first 6 months of employment.
+Life Guard Intstructor (LGI) and Water Safety Instructor (WSI) certifications preferred, but must be obtained within first 6 months of employment.

-Aquatics Facility Operator (AFO) certification must be obtained within first 12 months of employment.
+Aquatics Facility Operator (AFO) certification preferred, but must be obtained within first 12 months of employment.

 Aquatics management experience in a collegiate environment.